zeyadmohamed151-droid/Movie-Search-app/README.md

 https://zeyadmohamed151-droid.github.io/Movie-Search-app/

 ## what i learned:
--For the API to get the information I connected the website to the OMDb API which gave me 1000 free respond using the fetch() function in JavaScript. a request is sent to the API URL with my free API key and the movie name you searched about.
+- For the API to get the information I connected the website to the OMDb API which gave me 1000 free respond using the fetch() function in JavaScript. a request is sent to the API URL with my free API key and the movie name you searched about.
 -for the API data I used async/await to wait for the response before displaying the movies.
-After getting the response, I converted it into JSON format to display it to the user -I also checked if no movies were found by using: if (data.Response === "False")
+After getting the response, I converted it into JSON format to display it to the user
+- I also checked if no movies were found by using: if (data.Response === "False")
--3- I managed different features by separating the code into functions.
+- I managed different features by separating the code into functions.
 For example:
-searchMovies() to get the result of the search displayMovies() i used this one to get the poster of the movie addToFavorites() i used to add any movie i want to the favirites -4- I saved favorites using LocalStorage in the browser.
+searchMovies() to get the result of the search displayMovies() i used this one to get the poster of the movie addToFavorites() i used to add any movie i want to the favirites
+- I saved favorites using LocalStorage in the browser.
 When the you clicks “Add to Favorites”, the movie will be stored using: localStorage.setItem("favorites", JSON.stringify(favoriteMovies));
 when you open the website favorites movies are retrieved using: